 Say this: “I hope you’re right.”
 It is honest and it should pacify them.
 Then remind yourself that you can do this, whether it is for 8 more years or 18.

 This one baffles me.
 Sure, boys are more rambunctious than girls, especially when they are young.
 However, no child, boy or girl, should have full-on Threat Level Midnight behavior over something that seems insignificant to the “normal” thinking mind.
 No parent, for that matter, should justify this type of behavior based on gender.

 Our boy is an extreme child who requires extreme parenting.
 Our infant daughter seems to be the opposite so far.
 She is super chill, always smiling, and rarely even makes a noise outside of gleeful laughter.
-However, if she one day decides to run over and push a kid off of the slide for no other reason than it is Tuesday, she will get her backside painted red just as her brother would have.
+However, if she one day decides to run over and push a kid off of the slide for no other reason than it is Tuesday, she will experience the consequences just as her brother would have.
 Gender doesn’t dictate or make appropriate certain behaviors.

 Say this: “That is true.
 He is a boy.
 However, I am raising someone’s husband and father, and I will teach him to respect authority — and sometimes that means he needs to take a second to consider a better choice or action.”
 This response will produce blank stares and looks of amazement, but it is the truth, so they will have to find a way to deal with it.

 7. “Use reward charts.
 Praise is always better than punishment.”